mdurmus/weather-checker/README.md

 This data is shown to the user after completing the steps for all relevant locations.
 If this data is to be sent as an e-mail, it is ensured that it is sent with the relevant methods in the email library and TLS security.

+## Open weather map API

+- Open weather map API is an API for sharing the weather in a specific location.
+- I got an API Key by creating an account through this application.
+- I needed to pass the content of the incoming data to my location object.
+However, I added the API Key that I need to use for these calls to the config vars section in Heroku for security reasons.
+- If the user enters non-valid latitude and longitude information, an error is returned with a 404 code.
+- If the API returns Code 200 "Success" the guess is accepted and the application continues.

 ## Testing

 ### PEP8 Testing